gofiber/docs/README.md

 go run server.go
 ```

-Browse to `http://localhost:3000` and you should see `Hello, World!` on the page.
+Browse to `http://localhost:3000,` and you should see `Hello, World!` on the page.

 ## Basic routing

 Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI \(or path\) and a specific HTTP request method \(GET, PUT, POST and so on\).

 {% hint style="info" %}
-Each route can have **multiple handler functions**, that are executed when the route is matched.
+Each route can have **multiple handler functions**, that is executed when the route is matched.
 {% endhint %}

 Route definition takes the following structures: